 Good design goes beyond aesthetics.
 It evokes a response in you.

-Visceral, behavioural, and reflective are the three crucial levels that makeup strong, evocative design.
+Visceral, behavioural, and reflective are the three crucial levels that make up the strong, evocative design.
 While typeface, imagery, and language all contribute to designs that make you happy, we’re interested in the science behind why certain designs succeed while others fall flat.
-It’s time to put your reasoning minds aside and pay attention to your feelings.
+It’s time to put your reasoning mind aside and pay attention to your feelings.

 It’s time for a gut reaction